Videos put scrutiny on downed power lines as possible cause of deadly Maui wildfires

 “That is why the town of Lahaina is decimated, thousands are now homeless and hundreds will mourn the loss of their innocent loved ones,” he said.
 “This is an unprecedented tragedy that was an entirely preventable tragedy.”

-“Even tourists that drive around the island are like, ‘What is that?’
-They’re leaning quite significantly because the winds over time literally just pushed them over.
-And in many cases they weren’t replaced,” she said.
-“That obviously is not going to withstand 60, 70 mph winds.”

-Potter said a comprehensive wildfire mitigation plan should have been established years ago, including removing vegetation from around the power lines and instituting procedures for power shutoff, with backup generation for first responders and those who rely on medical devices.

 “There’s more that could have been done.
-Now we have 20/20 hindsight.
-But really we need to be focusing on what changes need to be made throughout the state moving forward,” she said.
+Now we have 20/20 hindsight,” she said.
 “This just doesn’t need to happen anymore.”

 Biesecker reported from Washington, Condon from New York and McDermott from Providence, Rhode Island.